wp-plugins/meta-extensions/readme.txt

 === Plugin Name ===
-Contributors: sroyalty, paul mohler
+Contributors: sroyalty
 Donate link: http://www.premiumdigitalservices.net/blog
 Tags: meta, meta fields, custom fields, fields, posts Requires at least: 2.0.2
 Tested up to: 3.0
-Stable tag: 1.0
+Stable tag: 1.0.1

 Allows adding custom form fields to posts, storing them in custom meta fields.
 Integrates NGG, WT, and WP-DM.

 == Description ==

 This plugin takes a simple concept of giving you fields to enter information that use the meta tags built into Wordpress and expands on it.
-Modifying conf.ini in the plugin directory will allow you to enter custom fields to the Posts pages to add textfields, textarea, dropdown selections, checkboxes, and radio selections.
+Modifying conf.txt in the plugin directory will allow you to enter custom fields to the Posts pages to add textfields, textarea, dropdown selections, checkboxes, and radio selections.

 On top of all this simplicity, it also integrates several popular Wordpress plugins.
 With gallery selection for